kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/linux_administration/ssh.md

 }
 ```

-* add the folloiwng line to rename the function name to something else,
+* add the following line to rename the function name to something else,

 `alias git_config=set_ssh_private_key`